abinandan-qa/cypress-bdd-e2e-test-framework/README.md

 # Introduction

-EBay E2E Tests developed with Cypress framework developed in a BDD approach using Cucumber.
+E2E Tests developed with Cypress framework developed in a BDD approach using Cucumber.

 ## S/W Dependencies